mlr-org/mlr3fselect/README.md

 <!-- badges: end -->

 This package provides feature selection for mlr3.
-It offers various feature selection methods e.g. random search, sequential feature selection and evolutionary search and different termination criteria can be set and combined.
+It offers various feature selection methods e.g. random search and sequential feature selection and different termination criteria can be set and combined.
 'AutoFSelect' provides a convenient way to perform nested resampling in combination with 'mlr3'.
 The package is build on bbotk which provides a common framework for optimization.

 ## Installation